kevinsung/slp-to-video/README.md

 Convert Slippi replay files to video.

-Takes sequences of Slippi replay files with optional start and end frames and overlay images, and stitches these sequences together, producing AVI video files.
+Takes sequences of Slippi replay files with optional start and end frames and overlay images, and stitches these sequences together.
 Useful for creating combo videos or converting sets to video.
 See [here](https://github.com/kevinsung/slp-to-video/blob/master/example_input.json)
 for an example of the input file format.